JakeBat/check_yourself/README.md

 to auto-fill the "spending" list
 - Make the category/tag system dynamic(i.e. Allow users to add or delete tags)
-- Improve the location notification to send specific categories based on location rather than just sending all
+- Improve the location notification to send specific categories based on location rather than just sending all categories

 #### ---Javadoc Link Placeholder---